 Abstract

 An Interactive Ensemble (IE) Platform was established based on a standard coupled climate model (SC) with seven atmosphere-land model realizations coupled to a single ocean model and a single sea-ice model.
 The IE strategy reduces stochastic noise generated by atmospheric dynamics and therefore can be used to estimate the impact of atmospheric perturbations on the ocean.
-The atmospheric noise reduction shallows the mixed layer and cools the surface.
-It is assumed that the deterministic part of the surface cooling is the stronger solar penetration at the bottom of the mixed layer.
-The oceanic upwelling/downwelling associated with the surface wind curl are responsible for the surface cooling in the tropical eastern Pacific, the Arctic, and the subpolar South Pacific/the pronounced off-coast warming south of Africa.
-The atmospheric convection is intensified in the tropical central and western Pacific but suppressed in the tropical eastern Pacific.
-The albedo feedback obstructs the ocean to receive heat from the sun.
+The atmospheric noise reduction shallows the mixed layer, modifies the oceanic upwelling/downwelling, and cools the surface.
+It is assumed that the deterministic part of the surface cooling is due to the reduced heat capacity of the mixed layer in high latitudes and the changed surface wind curl that causes upwelling/downwelling in the middle latitudes and tropics.
+The positive albedo feedback is responsible for the polar amplified changes.
 The weakening of MOC further suppresses ocean heat transport to the Northern Hemisphere.
-The model results suggest that the irregular ENSO cycle partly arises from the stochastic perturbation in the atmosphere.
+The model results also suggest that the irregular ENSO cycle partly arises from the stochastic perturbation in the atmosphere.
 The annual cycle of SST in the tropical Pacific is more reasonably simulated in the IE platform.

 Keywords: Atmospheric perturbations, Interactive Ensemble, Sea surface temperature, the oceanic meridional overturning circulation, the ENSO variability